Openhab-Nodes/website/content/en/developer/addons.md

 [NodeJS](https://nodejs.org/) 10+ including the Node Package Manager (npm) is required.

 Visual Studio Code supports Javascript development out of the box.

+Clone the repository at https://www.github.com/openhab-nodes/addon-nodejs.

+Command line: Change to the desired example directory and start with `npm run start`.
 {{< /md >}}
 			</tab-body-item>
 			<tab-body-item >